BN - Benefits Administration

 BENEFITS ADMINISTRATION STEPS:

-Once Ben Admin has assigned the Benefit Schedule, it picks up all Open Events in date and priority order.
+Once Ben Admin has assigned the Benefit Schedule, it picks up all Open Events within that Schedule in date and priority order.
 Events that are Closed, Voided, or Disconnected will be ignored.

 2. Assigns Benefit Program:

 Each JOB row added to HRS or Benefits Personal Data will create a Benefit Event to ensure that Ben Admin will use all available information to evaluate what Benefit Program the employee should be assigned to as of the effective date for that row.
-The Benefit Program is set up with a set of Eligibility Rules that must be met in order for an employee to be assigned to it.
-These Eligibility Rules are based on a number of values including: Employee Class, Continuity Code, FTE, Benefits Eligibility Fields 1-5, and the values on the UW Benefits Tab.
-The Benefit Program dictates if an employee will have their deductions taken on a pre-tax or after-tax basis, how frequently the deductions will take place, what Benefit Plans they are allowed to enroll in and when, their specific category for WRS, and any special circumstances that occur for that employee population.
+Each Benefit Program is set up with a set of Eligibility Rules that must be met in order for an employee to be assigned to it.
+These Eligibility Rules are based on a number of values including:

 If all information is present, a process called Eligibility Configuration Population will run and translate those values to specific fields on Job Data.
 Ben Admin will then read those eligibility fields and assign the Benefit Program or reassign the employee to a different Benefit Program if warranted.
 To ensure that Benefit Administrators take that opportunity to counsel their employees on new or changing Benefit Plans based on those JOB actions, the employees will be written to the MSC Event Evaluation Report and the Institutions will need to manually complete the Ben Admin process through On Demand Event Maintenance.